Olveczky-Lab/FAST/README.md

 - Now run the **StartSnippeting.fsx** script in F# interactive.
 Then enter the command `init all();;`.
 This will do the following...
 	- Create the required directory structure for each recording file.
-	- Create a *SnippeterSettings.xml* definition for each recording that contains all information about the file to be snippeted.
+	- Create a *SnippeterSettings.xml* definition for each recording.
+This file contains all information about the recording to be snippeted.
 You can modify specific attributes in this XML file if you would like to change particular snippeting parameters.
 	- Generate a list of snippeting 'in' and 'out' paths in the F# interactive window.

 -  Copy and paste the snippeting 'inpaths' and 'outpaths' from the F# interactive window on your workstation to either **SnippetAll.ps1** or **SnippetAllAMP.ps1** scripts on the Master node (depending on whether you are snippeting RHD or AMP files).